openebs/openebs/k8s/dedicated/running-vdbench-tests-with-openebs.md

         size: "5G"
 ubuntu@kubemaster-01:~/demo/k8s/spec$
 ```
 The yaml ships with an default address for the openebsApiUrl.
-Modify this with the correct address, noted in the previous step.
+Modify this with the correct m-apiserver address, noted in the previous step.

 Start the VDBench pod